High-Resolution Image Synthesis via Next-Token Prediction: Model Architecture

 \subsection{VoPE for Continuous Resolution Learning}

-Diffusion models learn the distribution of entire images, while autoregressive models focus on learning the distribution for each masked token.
 Empirically, autoregressive models face challenges when generating images with arbitrary resolutions and aspect ratios, mainly due to the absence of appropriate visual positional embeddings.
 Both sinusoidal positional encoding and rotary positional embedding have limitations: the former cannot ensure positional consistency when images are cropped or padded, and neither can maintain positional information consistency across different scales of the same image.
 Consequently, operations such as cropping, padding, or scaling an image can lead to models receiving completely different positional information if existing positional embedding schemes are applied directly.
-These limitations significantly impact the learning of token distributions, potentially leading to flaws in generated high-resolution images.